-If you are a full-time, fee-paying CSU student with a current activity card, you can obtain legal aid from CSU Student Legal Services, located in Room 200 of the Lory Student Center or at 491-1482.
-CSU Student Legal Services can advise students on any legal matter except criminal felonies, personal injury suits and matters involving the University.
+If you are a full-time, fee-paying CSU student with a current activity card, you can obtain legal aid from CSU Student Legal Services, located in Room 284 of the Lory Student Center or at 491-1482.
+CSU Student Legal Services can advise students on most legal matters.

-Larimer County residents whose income falls below certain levels can obtain legal services regarding civil matters from Colorado Rural Legal Services, located at 424 Pine Street or at 493-2891.
-Colorado Rural Legal Services can advise Larimer County residents on civil matters only.
+Larimer County residents whose income falls below certain levels can obtain legal services regarding civil matters from Colorado Legal Services, located at 211 West Magnolia, or at 493-2891.
+Colorado Legal Services does not advise on criminal matters.

 The City Attorney of Fort Collins does not offer legal services relating to landlord/tenant disputes as this is a private matter between two private parties.
 Citizens with landlord/tenant disputes can consult a private attorney or seek answers through the City's landlord-Tenant Handbook (PDF), a guide to general landlord-tenant law and relations.
 Additionally, mediation services for common landlord tenant disputes originating within the City of Fort Collins can be requested by calling Neighborhood Services, 224-6022.

 Public Defender/District Attorney's Office